UniboDIFABiophysics/programmingCourseDIFA/Lesson_10_object_oriented_programming_sklearn.md

 ### Interface validation

-in this case when can define a class checking for an interface and makes it so that all the classes following that inteface will be positive when checked for subclassing or being an instance of that interface
+in this case when can define a class checking for an interface and makes it so that all the classes following that inteface will be appear as subclasses when checked for subclassing or being an instance of that interface

+Is a way of describing interfaces without changing the class definition and force inheritance.

 ```python